bitprj/BitCamp/MENTORSHIP_INFORMATION.md

 - Level of experience

     Our Bit Camps are intended for beginners.
 Students may be completely new to programming or they may have experience in programming, but not in the specific topic of the Bit Camp.
-Mentors can expect beginner to intermediate high school and college students.
+Most Bit Camp students will be beginner to intermediate programmers in high school or college.

 - Weekly interactions with students